NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 rpush listName value value2 value3 value4
 ```

-The difference is when you then go to add new items to the list:
+The difference is in which end it adds new items to the list:
 - `lpush` will add them to the left/head of the list.
-- `rpush` will add them to the rigth/tail of the list.
+- `rpush` will add them to the right/tail of the list.

 In both cases it will return `(integer) x` were "x" is the number of items in the list.